Inner Sanctum Mysteries

 1941-1952

-Raymond Edward Johnson was the voice that personified Inner Sanctum Mysteries
+Raymond Edward Johnson was the voice that personified Inner Sanctum Mysteries.

-Inner Sanctum Mysteries was a horror anthology series with a unique sound and unique host.
+Inner Sanctum Mysteries was a horror anthology series with a unique sound and a very popular host.
 For the first four years, "Raymond" greeted guests after an incredibly squeaky door slowly opened at the beginning of each show.
 His ghoulish puns were accentuated with the flourish of what sounded like a baseball park organ.
 The stories themselves were directed by Himan Brown, one of the most prolific and talented radio directors of all time (Flash Gordon, Dick Tracy, Bulldog Drummond, The Adventures of the Thin Man, Terry and the Pirates, Grand Central Station, and many others).
 The stories took all sorts of twists and turns, and the body count often exceeded the number of commercials.
 As Brown himself described it, "We've killed our characters every way.
 We've knifed them, garroted them, burned them, poisoned them, bashed their heads, given them rare and fantastic diseases, pushed them out of windows and over cliffs."
-(Grams, 7) The mood was straight faced and serious, except that Raymond would return during the breaks and loosen up the crowd with his morbid sense of humor.
+(Grams, 2002, 7) The mood was straight faced and serious, except that Raymond would return during the breaks and loosen up the crowd with his morbid sense of humor.
 His laugh was particularly sinister, and the organ player (Lew White) knew just how to play off of it.

 Inner Sanctum featured classic actors, including Boris Karloff, Peter Lorre, Mercedes McCambridge, Richard Widmark, Santos Ortega, Simone Simon, Raymond Massy, Mason Adams, Agnus Moorehead and countless others.
 In addition to the foreboding background music, the tension filled atmosphere was something to die for.
 Talk about spooky!
 The crickets and hoot owls worked overtime, along with the sound effects man, who's most common effect was probably a shovel digging dirt for another late night grave.

-Original 1940s newsaper ads for Inner Sanctum.
+Original 1940s newspaper ads for Inner Sanctum.

 A Typical Introduction: